Frequently Asked Questions for Freshman Parents

 Will there be tutors available?

-Yes, there is at least 1 and often multiple tutors available for most freshman-level classes.
+Yes, there is at least one, and often multiple, tutors available for most freshman-level classes.
 These tutors can be found in the Center for Learning and Teaching.
 A schedule is available online at the end of the first week of classes.

 How much do tutors cost?